Palliative Care

 The willow tree has a long history of symbolism rooted in spirituality.
 A most valuable trait of the willow is its flexibility – capable of bending markedly without breaking.

-Through our teaching and scholarly efforts, we are showing how humanities-based palliative care education can help interprofessional teams provide artful and excellent care for all patients with serious illness.
+Through our teaching, we are showing how humanities-based palliative care education can help interprofessional teams provide artful and excellent care for all patients with serious illness.

 Learn More